Kodikuu/libmatoya/README.md

 	- AES-GCM
 	- Secure random number generation
 	- Full TLS/DTLS protocol wrapper
-- Simple filesystem heplers intended for basic IO on small files
-- Built in frame rendering with inteded for video players and emulators
-- Built in UI draw list rendering intended for output from systems such as [`imgui`](https://github.com/ocornut/imgui) or [`nuklear`](https://github.com/Immediate-Mode-UI/Nuklear)
-- Simple commonly used data structures: linked list, thread safe queue, and hash table
-- Many threading features including readers-writer locks and thread pools
-- HTTP/HTTPS and WebSockets using platform specific crypto libraries

 The name comes from a character in [Final Fantasy](https://en.wikipedia.org/wiki/Final_Fantasy_(video_game)) who needs a crystal eye to see.